MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-setup.md

 Only an Microsoft 365 Global admin can change Answers state of enablement:

-1. As a tenant admin, navigate to the Viva Engage Teams app.
+1. As a Global admin, navigate to the Viva Engage Teams app.
 2. Select the ellipses button from the top right navigation bar to expose admin options.
 3. Select **Admin** to navigate to the Engage admin center.